Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 print(p1.age)

+**Explaination:**

-**EXP:** In this example, we define a class called Person which has two attributes: name and age.
+In this example, we define a class called Person which has two attributes: name and age.
 We then create an object of the Person class called p1, passing in values for the name and age attributes.
 We can then access the values of the attributes using the dot notation (i.e., p1.name and p1.age).

 # MAPS